 Writing tip: You can write your blog business plan in any order you wish, and in fact it might be easiest to start with the sections you’re most excited about to get the ideas and energy flowing.

-Psssst: You can also get this epic, FREE, beautiful workbook version of your business plan—36 pages that you can fill out on your computer or print out to work through—by signing up below!
+Download Alert: You can get this epic, FREE, beautiful workbook version of your business plan—36 pages that you can fill out on your computer or print out to work through—by signing up below!
 I’ll send it to you immediately.

-Hey: When you sign up for your free Blog Business Plan Workbook and Template above, you’ll start receiving Ninja Notes from me each week.
+Hey: When you sign up for your free Blog Business Plan Workbook and Template above, you’ll start receiving Humans of Online Business Notes from me each week.
 They’re filled with action packed guidance for your blog or business.
 I’ll also send you a link to a free course on blogging that I have as well as a free 80-page eBook on creating a stellar brand.

 1.0 Blog + Brand Summary